commenthol/md-fileserver/README.md

    ```

 2. Make your changes in `./config.js`
+3. Run the build command so all assets are created `npm run build`.
-3. Install with `npm i -g` from same folder.
+4. Install with `npm i -g` from same folder.
    If there are issues with installing you'll need to uninstall first with `npm un -g`

 ## Contribution